andrea-dm/Coursera_Capstone/REPORT.md

 ## § Introduction/Business Problem

+Rome is a worldwide recognized cultural center.
+Thanks to its many beauties, many luxury restaurants are there located.
 The problem we are going to tackle is the following:

 > _where to open a new luxury restaurant in Rome?_